 - Socks or sock-like footwear without shoes or slippers

-Students are encouraged to be tolerant of others and to develop healthy lifestyles.
+Students are encouraged to be tolerant and to develop healthy lifestyles.
 Clothing that carries a message of intolerance, obscenity, or that is demeaning, can lead to conflict, and/or is disruptive to the learning environment is not acceptable.

 CHS prohibits any gang-related clothing styles that, upon guidance of law enforcement agencies, is considered gang-related.
 Due to changing trends in gang attire, clothing, jewelry, accessories, and grooming styles, restrictions may change as necessary.
 Examples include: